bigdata-i523/hid334/project/README.md

 ## i523 Final Project
 **Analysis of IoT / Big Data and Raspberry Pi IoT Monitor**

-To compile Python project that creates Raspberry Pi IoT Monitor, please run `Makefile2` that contains the following commands:
+To compile Python project that creates Raspberry Pi IoT Monitor, please run `Makefile2` that contains the following commands for the proper dependencies:

     #!/bin/sh
     all: packages program